 # All Categories

 Knoxville, Tennessee is clearly a fantastic place.
 We know this.
 You know this.
 But perhaps you need to convince your pal to move here.
 Perhaps you’re trying to win an argument on Facebook (maybe stop though).
 Perhaps you’re considering a move here and just need that one extra nudge.
-Whatever the reason, we’re here to tell ya seven (of the literally countless reasons) to call Knoxville home.
+Whatever the reason, we’re here to tell ya seven (of the literally countless reasons) you should be moving to Knox and ultimately calling East Tennessee home.

 We absolutely adore our sweet little downtown.
 Her old buildings drip with charm while new businesses supply the hip vibes inside.
 Though compact and walkable, Knoxville is actually chock full of great eateries, creative makers (did you know one of her nicknames is the Maker City?), and fun festivals and events.
 Some of our favorite ways to enjoy downtown are: